goluckyryan/SOLARIS_Analyzer/README.md

 ├── root_data // symbolic link to converted root file, created by SetUpNewExp
 └── working // working directory, depends on experiment.

+# ROOT issue

+We are still using TProof for parallel calculation.
+TProof is not pre-compiled since 6.32+.
+And 6.30 only precompiled for Ubuntu 22.04.
+So, for system using Ubuntu 24.04, user must precompiled to root in order to work.

 # Analysis & Simulation

 The Armory/AnalysisLib.h constains many small but handy functions.